- Reasonable price

 *Free 14-day trial starts automatically when you register

-Appointy is very easy to use, even for someone new to appointment booking software or afraid of being overwhelmed by the software’s many functions.
-Anyone familiar with Google Calendar or other Google apps will have a particularly easy time figuring out how to manage the software, with its clickable calendar and similar layout.
-Appointy 7.0, released at the end of 2015, added some new features
+Appointy is very easy to use, even for someone new to appointment booking software.
+Anyone familiar with Google Calendar or other Google apps will have a particularly easy time figuring out how to manage the software, given its clickable calendar and similar layout.
+Features include:

 - Setup: Setup involves simply plugging basic business, service, and staff information into dialogue boxes that float over the main calendar screen.
 After that, you are prompted to start a tour of the software that highlights and describes the icons and layout of your main admin page.
 You’ll have to define at least one service before your account is ready to use.
 The only hiccup here is that you have to choose a business type from a pull-down menu, and unfortunately, it’s not exhaustive.
 The tour ends with a “Getting Started with Appointy” video that you can also access on Vimeo, and links to two promotional videos.